How to Turn On or Off Smooth Scrolling in Windows 11/10, Chrome, Edge, Firefox, and Opera?

 Step 4.
 Switch to the Wheel tab when “Mouse Properties” appears on your computer screen.

 Step 5.
 Under “Vertical Scrolling,” you can increase or decrease the number of lines to scroll simultaneously.
-Even you can choose One screen at a time to scroll.
+You can even choose One screen at a time to scroll.

 Step 6.
 Click Apply.